bryan22lee/downturn/README.md

 Downturn is a variation on Connect 4 such that board rotations are allowed and gravity is assumed on the pieces (they fall to the bottom-most available row).
 The idea of the game is by Professor Wachs at UChicago.
+ - Uses ASCII characters for board display in the shell
  - `make clean` to remove all executables

 ## Files: